Granshmeyr/Product-Database-Builder/README.md

 #### UPC Database
 UPC Database has a 100 request per 24 hours limit with no / unspecified burst limit.
 This API requires an API key.
-This key is passed in `product_database_builder.py` in the respective API's class constructor and is sanitized to "KEY_HERE".
+This key is passed in `product_database_builder.py` in the respective API's class constructor.
+It is sanitized in the code to "KEY_HERE".

 #### barcode.monster
 barcode.monster has no / unspecified request limit with no / unspecified burst limit.